Full story of the tanker accident that burnt several in Lagos

 Pulse went to the scene of the Lagos tanker accident and spoke to eyewitnesses.
 This is what they told us.

 Animashaun runs a kiosk in an uncompleted building beside the Otedola bridge.
-She watched as a tanker that lost it brakes, ended the lives of several on the Lagos-Ibadan expressway on a chaotic evening in the nation's commercial capital.
+She watched as a tanker that had lost its brakes, ended the lives of several on the Lagos-Ibadan expressway, on a chaotic evening in the nation's commercial capital.

 “People were shouting at him to put a wedge under his tyres.
 He tried to put a wedge but it wasn't working.
 There were cars behind him, honking desperately.
 The traffic was mad.
 But his truck kept rolling backwards because it had developed brake failure.
 This tanker was on a slope.
 The truck was now beginning to spill its inflammable contents on the road.
 The cars behind the petrol truck were trying to scamper out of the way, but there was no way for them to go because all lanes were blocked.